JiayueLi-ai/BER-mecha-agent-v1/README.md

 ## 🚀 Overview
 This is my first multi-channel AI automation agent.

-The project was not only built as a portfolio for job applications, but also as a personal tool to improve my own workflow — managing information, processing emails, and supporting daily decisions.
+The project was built not only as a portfolio for job applications, but also as a personal tool to improve my own workflow — managing information, processing emails, and supporting daily decisions.

-During the process, I gradually integrated multiple tools such as Gmail, Notion, and WhatsApp, turning it into a working system rather than a single script.
+Instead of creating a single script, I focused on building a connected system by integrating multiple tools such as Gmail, Notion, and WhatsApp.

-This is not a one-time project, but an evolving system that I will continue to iterate and improve over time.
+This is an evolving project that I will continue to iterate and expand as I move deeper into AI and automation.

+---

 ## 🧠 What it does